mchzh/CSYE6225-Project-Sudoku/conf/Loadbalancer/README.md

 4. We use a shell script called vip_monitor.sh.
 A virtual IP monitor and takeover script (vip_monitor.sh).This script enables on
 EC2 instance to monitor another EC2 instance and take over a private "virtual" IP address on instance failure.When used with two instances, the script enables an HA (High availability) scenario where instances monitor each other and take over a shared virtual IP address if the other instance fails.
+You can find the shell script in "src" folder